NewAlexandria/leadership_readme/remote-work.md

 * Don't just talk about ideas.
 Talk about specific actions, and who will act.
 * Agree on both an action, and a target delivery date.
 Or, groom the card for story-point estimation
+* Break work into 'MVC' pieces - the [Minimum Viable Change](https://about.gitlab.com/handbook/product/#the-minimally-viable-change-mvc) is always easier to validate, debug, rollback, scale, etc.

 ### Accountability